 Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract).
 Any part of the gut can be affected.

-Crohn's disease is diagnosed in about 1 in 10,000 people every year.
-About 145 in every 100,000 people in the UK have Crohn's disease.
+Crohn's disease is newly diagnosed in about 1 in 10,000 people every year.
+About 10 in every 100,000 people in the UK have Crohn's disease.
 It can develop at any age but most commonly starts between the ages of 15 and 30.
 Crohn's disease is more common in people who smoke.
 If you have a family member with Crohn's disease, you are more likely to develop the condition yourself.
-It is also more common in people who have had their appendix removed, for the first five years after the operation.
+It is also more common in people who have had their appendix removed, for the first five years after the operation, and for a year after an episode of gastroenteritis (stomach upset), though the absolute risk in this group remains low.

 Which part of the gut is affected in Crohn's disease?